 In addition to evaluating each student's specific performance in COU 5301, by the end of the third semester, the PRC will review all information from the formal and informal evaluations listed above to consider each student's entire performance during both semesters and consider the student's continued readiness for the counseling field.
-Students who have completed eighteen hours of coursework at the end of the third semester should apply for Candidacy (see Candidacy below).
 For those who have not yet completed twelve hours, the formal and informal evaluations will be reviewed as in the first semester.
 Any concerns recorded on PPR forms will be specifically reviewed.
 For each student, the PRC will determine if a student should be allowed to proceed in the M.S. program.
 At this meeting one of the following decisions will be made: 1) approval to proceed in the program, 2) dismissal from the program, or 3) recommendation for a PIP (See Performance Improvement Plan below for details).
-If a student's performance is deemed appropriate for progression in the program and in the field of Clinical Mental Health Counseling, the student will be encouraged to proceed with additional courses and to apply for Candidacy after eighteen hours of coursework are completed.
+If a student's performance is deemed appropriate for progression in the program and in the field of Clinical Mental Health Counseling, the student will be encouraged to proceed with additional courses.
 Students may request a meeting with their advisor to review the feedback.
 All evaluation and progress review materials will be placed in the student's files, and the student may request to see this information at any time.